U.S. SEC judge throws out complaint against UBS Puerto Rico execs

 SAN JUAN, Puerto Rico Oct 30 A Securities and Exchange Commission judge dismissed a complaint against two top executives of UBS Puerto Rico as it prepares to fight off a flood of legal complaints prompted by local investor losses adding up to $4.5 billion so far this year.

-The two were accused of misleading investors to conceal a liquidity crisis and mask UBS's control of the secondary market for 23 proprietary closed-end funds.
+The two were accused of misleading investors to conceal a liquidity crisis and mask UBS' control of the secondary market for 23 proprietary closed-end funds.

 "I do not find that the preponderance of the evidence supports the division's allegation that UBS PR, Ferrer, and Ortiz engaged in a fraudulent course of conduct or a scheme to mislead customers ... when they represented the funds as profitable, safe, and stable investments and that supply and demand were responsible for Fund prices," Murray wrote.